Canada court starts extradition hearing of China Huawei executive

 Meng has denied the allegations.
 She has been out on bail, living in one of her two Vancouver mansions for the past year.

-China's foreign ministry on Monday maintained that Meng's extradition case was a "grave political incident," and urged Ottawa to release the Huawei executive.
+Earlier, China's foreign ministry called Meng's extradition case a "grave political incident" and urged Ottawa to release the Huawei executive in order to normalize relations.

 "The US and Canada are abusing their bilateral extradition treaty," said foreign ministry spokesman Geng Shuang at a regular press briefing in Beijing.

+Canadian Deputy Prime Minister Chrystia Freeland said Ottawa would not interfere in the case, adding that Canada "honors its extradition treaty commitments."

-The Justice Department will say in arguing for her extradition that the US accusations against Meng would be considered a crime in Canada if they had occurred there.
-This is a key test known as double criminality.
+The Canadian justice department has said it will justify extradition by arguing that the US accusations against Meng would be considered a crime in Canada if they had occurred there - a key test known as double criminality.

-Her lawyers, however, will counter that the misrepresentations do not amount to fraud, but rather are an attempt by the United States to enforce its sanctions against Iran - which Canada has not matched.
+Her lawyers, however, will counter that misrepresentations, if they occurred, do not amount to fraud, and that Canada has not matched the US sanctions against Iran.

+"Sanctions drive this case," lead defence lawyer Richard Peck said in an opening statement.

+"This case is founded on allegations of breach of US sanctions, which Canada has repudiated," he said.

 CAUGHT UP IN US-CHINA ROW

-Meng's arrest during a stopover of her Hong Kong-to-Mexico flight in December 2018 put the 47-year-old at the center of the US and China's battle over the technology giant's growing global reach.
+Meng's arrest during a stopover of her Hong Kong-to-Mexico flight in December 2018 put the 47-year-old at the centre of the US and China's battle over the technology giant's growing global reach.

-It also stuck Canada in the middle of a trade row between the world's two largest economies, resulting in the arrests of two Canadians and restrictions on its agricultural shipments to China.
+It also stuck Canada in the middle of a trade row between the world's two largest economies, resulting in China restricting agricultural imports from Canada.

+In addition, China arrested two Canadians on what Canada said were vague and trumped-up charges of "harming national security."

-China's "arbitrary detentions," according to Ottawa, of former Canadian diplomat Michael Kovrig and businessman Michael Spavor on espionage suspicions, nine days after Meng was taken into custody, have been widely interpreted as retribution by Beijing aimed at pressuring Canada to free Meng.
+China's "arbitrary detentions," according to Ottawa, of former Canadian diplomat Michael Kovrig and businessman Michael Spavor, only days after Meng was taken into custody, have been widely interpreted as retribution by Beijing aimed at pressuring Canada to free Meng.

-China's ambassador to Canada, Cong Peiwu, has said Meng's release was a "precondition" for improved bilateral ties.

-Ottawa, however, has maintained it will not interfere in the legal process.

-But if the US accusations are found to also be a crime in Canada, it will proceed to a next phase in June, when defense arguments that authorities conspired to nab Meng as part of a "covert criminal investigation" would be heard.
+But if the US accusations are found to also be a crime in Canada, a further phase will follow in June, with the defense arguing that authorities conspired to nab Meng as part of a "covert criminal investigation."

-According to court documents, Huawei allegedly controlled the operations of Skycom in Iran.
-Its staff used Huawei email accounts and security badges, and its bank accounts were controlled by Huawei, the Crown said.
+In court documents, Canadian prosecutors assert that Huawei controlled the operations of Skycom in Iran; that its staff used Huawei email accounts and security badges, and its bank accounts were controlled by Huawei.

-But Meng told HSBC executives in a presentation in 2013 that Huawei no longer owned Skycom and that she had resigned from Skycom's board.
+But Meng told HSBC executives in a presentation in 2013 that Huawei no longer owned Skycom and that she had resigned from that company's board.

 From 2010 to 2014, HSBC and its American subsidiary cleared more than US$100 million worth of transactions related to Skycom through the US.